pvernier/geoserver-api-examples/image-mosaic/README.md

 We zip those 4 tif files in **granules.zip**.

 The cURL commands are below.
-For the Python and Go (to do) examples see respected files in this folder.
+For the Python and Go examples see respected files in this folder.

 ### 1) Create the image mosaic 'sst-curl' in the workspace 'test'